The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: CEV-based approximation

-where $\bar{\Gamma}(x;a)$ is the complementary CDF of the gamma distribution\footnote{This is equivalent to the upper incomplete gamma function normalized by the gamma function $\Gamma(a)$.} with the shape parameter $a$.
-The definition and asymptotic series of $\bar{\Gamma}(x;a)$ are given by
+where $\bar{\Gamma}(x;a)$ is the complementary CDF of the gamma distribution\footnote{This is equivalent to the upper incomplete gamma function normalized by the gamma function $\Gamma(a)$.} with the shape parameter $a>0$.
+The definition of $\bar{\Gamma}(x;a)$ and its asymptotic expansions for large $x$ \citep[(6.5.32)]{abramowitz} are respectively given by

 For later use, we summarize the small-strike asymptotics of the put option price under the CEV model.
 If a price distribution in general is defined to be non-negative, the CDF and put option price, $P(k)$, satisfy